 1972 Alan.
 Aluminum frame.
 Campy groupo.
 Weyless hubs.
 Wolber sew-up wheelset – could be converted/upgraded to clincher wheels. $1100

-Alan was founded on 1972 by eng.
-Falconi Lodovico and the name was originated by the names of his sons Alberto (AL) and Annamaria (AN).
+Alan was founded in Italy in 1972 by Falconi Lodovico, an engineer who had worked for bicycle manufacturer Torpado (France) and the name came from the names of his sons Alberto (AL) and Annamaria (AN).

-The frames were constructed with a unique method by bonding tubes and lugs using a special glue which originated from the aeronautical industry.
+His first frames made were in aluminum and constructed with a unique method by bonding tubes and lugs using a special glue that originated from the aeronautical industry.

-This method has become a distinguishing factor for Alan, well noted by the high level frames developed and tested throughout racing over the years which has permitted to create innovative and yet functional solutions by combining diverse materials which are normally prohibitive using traditional welding methods.
+This method has become a distinguishing factor for Alan, well noted by the high level frames developed and tested throughout racing over the years which has permitted them to create innovative and functional solutions by combining diverse materials that are normally prohibitive using traditional welding methods.